UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 ## How to run `nvidia-smi` and `rocm-smi` commands
 The commands [`nvidia-smi`](https://developer.nvidia.com/nvidia-system-management-interface) and [`rocm-smi`](https://sep5.readthedocs.io/en/latest/ROCm_System_Managment/ROCm-System-Managment.html) are used in general to monitor and manage GPU applications; and they will be discussed here in the context of HPC systems.
 These commands should be launched while a submitted application is running.
 This is necessary in order to collect real-time activities of GPU utilization and memory usage among other metrics.
 These commands can also be used to access information about GPU-based systems (NVIDIA and AMD), regardless of whether GPU applications are running or not.
 In the following we present two ways how to run these commands:

-The command `nvidia-smi` is available from an NVIDIA GPU node, and can be accessed in [NRIS clusters](hardware-overview) by following these steps:
+The command `nvidia-smi` is available from an NVIDIA GPU node, and can be accessed in {ref}NRIS clusters<hardware-overview> by following these steps:
 -	Submit a job:                ```$ sbatch job.slurm ```
 -	Display which node:          ```$ squeue –u username ```
 -	Ssh to the listed node e.g.  ```$ ssh c7-8``` on Saga and ```$ ssh b5304``` on Betzy.